PRQL/prql-query/README.md

     | 4          | 14          | 2009-01-06T00:00:00.000000000 | 8210 111 ST NW          | Edmonton     | AB            | Canada          | T6G 2C7             | 8.91  |
     | 5          | 23          | 2009-01-11T00:00:00.000000000 | 69 Salem Street         | Boston       | MA            | USA             | 2113                | 13.86 |
     +------------+-------------+-------------------------------+-------------------------+--------------+---------------+-----------------+---------------------+-------+

+You can also assign an alias for source file with the following form `--from <alias>=<filepath>` and then refer to it by that alias in your queries.
+So the following is another equivalent form of the queries above:

+    $ prql --from i=examples/data/chinook/csv/invoices.csv "from i|take 5"

 ### Transforming data with `prql` and writing the output to files